Maine Republicans pressured USM to punish ‘rogue’ professor

 Warren said in an interview that there was no correspondence with Democrats because Republicans were the ones reaching out with concerns.

-System policy states that because university funding comes in large part from Maine taxpayers and student tuition revenue sourced from federal financial aid programs, and because the system must maintain a federal nonprofit tax-exempt status, the system and its universities, and individuals speaking on their behalf, must remain impartial.
+System policy states that the university must remain impartial, in part because much of its funding comes from Maine taxpayers and student tuition revenue supported by federal financial aid programs, and also because it has a federal nonprofit tax-exempt status.

-The emails highlight the difficult position that can create for universities, which must balance academic freedom and the rights of students and faculty to express their opinions with a need to remain politically neutral.
+The emails highlight the difficult position the policy can create for the UMaine system, which must balance academic freedom and the rights of students and faculty to express their opinions with a need to remain politically neutral.

 Some members of the university community felt officials did too much to accommodate the concerns of the Republican lawmakers.
 USM banned Feiner from teaching at any campus in the UMaine system even before an investigation into the class was completed, and terminated a roughly $500,000 grant from the National Education Association that covered most of the cost of the social justice, one-credit pop-up classes.